 This capstone course in the MFT program pulls together the integration of faith, theological concepts about marriage, biblical application, professional identity, commitment to ethical practice, and the application of a Christ-centered approach to marriage and therapy.
-Co-requisite: MFT 763 (Additional Course Fee: \$20 for Digication Portfolio Program)
+Co-requisite: MFT 763 (Digication Software Portfolio Program will be used.
+The professor will help with setting this up)